 I try to start every week prepared.
 Sunday night we sit down and have a family pow wow to discuss the family issues and the upcoming week’s schedule.
 I finish the weekly menu and write up the grocery list.
 Sunday I was in control.
 Monday I was frustrated.
 Monday’s are always packed.
 There is laundry to do, grocery shopping and it is my day to volunteer at school.
 The cupboards, pantry and refrigerator were bare after a week of trying to use up what we already had.
 This made for a very long shopping day as I had to stop off at several places for the best deals.
 Then there was the call from the doctor asking if I could bring Mason in for some lab tests.
 I was hoping the nurse was going to say I could pick up the health examination form I dropped off the following Monday that was only supposed to take them 48 hours to fill out.
 The deadline to submit all the school registration paperwork was fast approaching and I needed that form by week’s end.
 Tuesday was fulfilling yet exhausting.
 I spent all Tuesday morning cleaning the house, organizing and playing Taxi driver.
 Wednesday afternoon I spent at the doctor’s office holding my six year old son down while they gave him three shots.
 I was feeling relieved the evening’s dinner party was canceled; our guests had something come up last minute.
 Worried because I still needed a babysitter for Friday afternoon; parent/teacher conference.
 And guilty because I did not do a very good job selling tickets for the school’s tri-tip fundraiser due on Friday.

-After all of the commotion that week I was looking forward to a bowl of Pork Lo Mein.
-Problem was I forgot to take the pork chops out of the freezer to thaw.
-Luckily I had left over roasted chicken.
+After all of the commotion that week I was looking forward to put in my chinese food online order and enjoy a bowl of Pork Lo Mein.
+But since I had left over roasted chicken, I decide to just make my own Lo Mein.
 The next obstacle in my way was I accidentally threw out the magazine page with the Lo Mein recipe I wanted to try.
 So I winged it using Top Ramen.

 1 tbsp oil